2023 Nottingham attacks: Post-trial events

 In February 2024, it was announced that judges would review Calocane's sentence after the attorney general labelled it as "unduly lenient."
 On 26 January, the Attorney General's office announced it would consider a review of the sentence following a referral arguing it was too lenient.
-Nazir Afzal, a former chief crown prosecutor who was not involved with the case, described the decision to accept Calocane's manslaughter pleas and to give him an indefinite hospital order as appropriate.
+Nazir Afzal, a former chief crown prosecutor who was not involved with the case, has said that the decision to accept Calocane's manslaughter pleas and to give him an indefinite hospital Order with a Restriction Order under s37 and 41 of the Mental Health Act 1983 was, as a matter of law, probably the right decision.
 A hearing at the Court of Appeal into whether the sentence should be changed began on 8 May 2024.
 They concluded that the sentencing judge had not erred, and the sentence passed was not unduly lenient.

 Also on 26 January, NHS England announced an investigation into Calocane's contact with mental health services stretching back to 2020.
 Leicestershire Police also confirmed that Calocane had been reported for assaulting two colleagues at an Arvato warehouse in Leicestershire, six weeks before the Nottingham stabbings, but that no arrest was made.
 The force subsequently referred itself to the Independent Office for Police Conduct over its investigation into the assaults.

+It was later revealed that Calocane was not sectioned due to his race, because "mental health staff considered research on over-representation of young black men in detention".